Thistle, Utah: Highways

 The new alignment of US‑6/US‑89 was opened on December 30, 1983.
 The dedication was planned for the next day, but lines of cars formed at the barricades as soon as news broke that the highway was complete.
 Some were residents anxious to see the area or visit relatives they had not seen since the slide; others were truck drivers frustrated by long detours.
 The Highway Patrol requested the ceremony be canceled and the highway opened early, as they were unable to disperse the crowds.

 When the first traffic flowed, crews had not finished some final tasks, such as striping the roadway.
 Motorists saw a relocation with several mountain cuts built high up the canyon wall, with a view of the slide and former lake.
 The roadbed was not expected to last, as weather conditions had been unfavorable when the asphalt was laid.
 Two mountain cuts were unstable, requiring several months of work before they could be left unattended.
 During this time, the state stationed two full-time watches at the cuts, who would close the road while falling rocks were cleared.
 The cut through Billies Mountain was described by the construction crews as a new, man-made mountain pass.

 The pending completion of the again-rebuilt US‑6/US‑89, with properly laid asphalt and stable rock cuts, was announced in November 1984, 18 months after the closure of the original alignment.
 Starting in 1993, the Utah Department of Transportation began discussions with former Thistle residents to build a memorial to the town.
 The department maintains a view area overlooking the townsite along US‑6/US‑89.

 Coal Hollow fire

 On August 4, 2018, a lightning bolt sparked a large fire in Spanish Fork Canyon.
-More than 30000 acre of land were destroyed by the fire.
-Residents of the canyon were evacuated as a precaution.
-The fire affected Thistle, extending construction projects.
-Later that year vandals burned one of the remaining homes to the ground.
+More than 30000 acre of land were burned.